passioneight/pimcore-utilities/documentation/20_usage.md

 > This trait is only useful if you don't want to turn off the auto-save functionality.

+### Commands
+Creating a command is fairly simple, however, most commands will share the same basic implementation.
+Thus, the `AbstractCommand` was implemented.
+It specifically focuses on adding the well-known `--dry-run` option to any command that extends from this class.

+> Note use `$this->isDryRun()` to check if the command was started with the `--dry-run` option, so, the option is actually
+> considered in your code.

+An additional call to `$this->enableDryRun()` is required in the `initialize` method.
+If this call is skipped, the command will abort with a `LogicException`.
+As a best practice, always implement the dry-run logic first, then call `$this->enableDryRun()`.

+> This behaviour is by design, to avoid accidentally adding the `--dry-run` option without actually implementing the dry-run
+> functionality.
+It will decrease the chance of another team member thinking they are executing the command in dry-run mode
+> when it is not implemented.

 ### [Back to Overview](/README.md)